CHL Goaltender of the Year

 The CHL Goaltender of the Year Award is given out annually to the top goaltender in the Canadian Hockey League.
-It is chosen from the winners of the league awards; the OHL Goaltender of the Year, the Del Wilson Trophy (WHL), and the Jacques Plante Memorial Trophy (QMJHL).
+It is chosen from the winners of the goaltending awards from the CHL's three constituent leagues: the Jim Rutherford Trophy (OHL), the Del Wilson Trophy (WHL), and the Patrick Roy Trophy (QMJHL).

 Winners

 List of winners of the CHL Goaltender of the Year Award.